-Watering should be reduced significantly while the plants are indoors.
-Do not overwater or allow your plants to sit in water.
+Watering should be reduced significantly while the plant is indoors.
+Do not overwater or allow your plant to sit in water.
+Remove any unsightly or dead growth over the winter to keep your plant healthy and attractive.

-In the spring when temperatures begin to rise, ease the plants into a full watering schedule and move them back outdoors for the summer.
+In the spring when temperatures begin to rise, ease the plant into a full watering schedule and move it back outdoors for the summer.